farcaller/rly/README.md

 # Rly

-Rly is a lexer and parser generator for ruby, based on ideas and solutions of Python's [Ply](http://www.dabeaz.com/ply/).
+Rly is a lexer and parser generator for ruby (O RLY?), based on ideas and solutions of Python's [Ply](http://www.dabeaz.com/ply/).

 ## Installation